Inverse moment of the $B$-meson quasi distribution amplitude: one-loop calculation

 To evaluate the one-loop corrections, we work in the Feynman gauge.
 The Feynman diagrams are shown in Fig.~\ref{fig:diagram}.
 Dimensional regularization (DR) is applied to regularize the UV singularities, where the space-time dimension is set to $d=4-2\epsilon$.

-Before starting one-loop calculation, we note that the singularities at $\omega=0$ in the integrals Eqs.~\eqref{eq:IMLCDA}\eqref{eq:IMQDA} need prescription.
-For future convenience, we add a small imaginary part $i\epsilon$ to the denominator, i.e., $\omega \to \omega+i\epsilon$, to ensure that the IMs are well defined.
-IM of LCDA is independent of prescription because $\phi_B^+(\omega)\sim \omega$ when $\omega\to 0$~\cite{Lange:2003ff}.

 In fig.~\ref{fig:diagram}(a), there is a hard gluon exchange between the heavy quark and Wilson line.
-For DAs, one has
+We have

 where $\widetilde\mu=\mu\sqrt{\frac{e^{\gamma_E}}{4\pi}}$, $\mu$ is an energy scale in DR and $\gamma_E$ is the Euler-Mascheroni constant; $C_F$ is a color factor with the value $4/3$.
-Since we have written the above expression in a Lorentz covariant form, it is applicable for both LCDA and quasi-DA.
-Then for IMs, after integrating out $\omega$, we have
+This integral can be easily calculated by using Feynman or Schwinger parameterizations.
+Since we have written the above expression in a Lorentz covariant form, it is applicable for both light-cone and quasi cases.

-This integral can be easily calculated by using Feynman or Schwinger pamameterizations.
 For IM of LCDA, we let $n$ being a light-cone vector and $n\cdot a=a^+$ for arbitrary vector $a$, $n^2=0$.
 We have

 On the other hand, for IM of quasi-DA, we choose $n$ as a unit vector in the 3rd direction of space-time, $n\cdot a=a_3$ for an arbitrary vector $a$, and $n^2=-1$.
 After integration, one has

 In the light-cone case one can observe a double pole $1/\epsilon^2$, which is the indication of cusp singularity; in the IM of quasi-DA, there is only single pole but accompanied with a meson-velocity-dependent coefficient.
 There are single and double logarithmic dependence on $v_3$ in the quasi case.